rixtrayker/lets-go/docs/14-dependency-management.md

 ## Best Practices for Dependency Management

 1.  **Always Commit `go.mod` and `go.sum`:** This is non-negotiable.
-It ensures reproducible builds.
+It ensures reproducible and secure builds.
 2.  **Use `go mod tidy`:** Run it before you commit to keep your module files clean.
-3.  **Be Mindful of Your Dependencies:** Don't add a new dependency without considering its impact.
-Each one adds to your build time, binary size, and attack surface.
-Does it have a good reputation?
-Is it well-maintained?
+3.  **Specify Versions:** When adding a new dependency, use a specific, tagged version (`go get lib@v1.2.3`) instead of just `latest`.
+This prevents surprises.
-4.  **Update Dependencies Deliberately:** Don't just update to the latest version of everything without checking.
-Use `go list -u -m all` to see available updates, and review the changelogs for breaking changes.
+4.  **Update Dependencies Deliberately:** Run `go list -u -m all` to see available updates.
+Don't just `go get -u ./...`.
+Update one dependency at a time and run your tests to ensure nothing broke.
-5.  **Use a `tools.go` File:** For build-time tools (like linters or code generators), create a file like `tools.go` to track them as versioned dependencies without polluting your main module.
+5.  **Use a `tools.go` File:** For build-time tools (like linters or code generators), create a file like `tools.go` to track them as versioned dependencies without polluting your main module's dependency graph.
    `tools.go`:
    ```go
    //go:build tools